Family Of the Month

 When Ed got out of high school he immediately went into the Navy and the Korean War.
 22 years later he retired as a Navy Chief Petty Officer in 1973.
-He worked in electronics and aviation flight simulators.
+He worked in electronics and Aviation flight simulators.

 He was their 4th Grand Knight and served as GK for two years in 1995-96.

-Ed held all Council officer positions over the years.
+Ed held all council officer positions over the years.
 Additionally he served as District Deputy #12 in Asheboro, Salisbury, Thomasville, Kernersville and High Point.
 Ed also started the Lexington Council.

-Ed was the State Council Community Director for LAMB, Special Olympics, and other community activities.
+He was the State Council Community Director for LAMB, Special Olympics, and other community activities.

 Ed is a Charter member of Fr.
 Francis Connolly Assembly 3253 at St Pius X.

-LAMB Chairman with over $10,000 in one year (still a record), Blood Drives, Belk Charity Ticket sales, and Fish Frys…
+Over the years Ed has been active at many Council, Church and Community activities: LAMB Chairman with over $10,000 in one year (still a record), Blood Drives, Belk Charity Ticket sales, and Fish Fry's…

 Ed started the Knights Monthly Rosaries at SPX and Monthly Rosaries in Asheboro prior to all 3 Masses on one Sunday.